Chris de Burgh

-Christopher John Davison (born 15 October 1948), known professionally as Chris de Burgh (/də 'bɜːr/ də-BER), is a British-Irish singer-songwriter and musician born in Argentina.
-He started out as an art rock performer but subsequently started writing more pop-oriented material.
-He has had several top 40 hit singles in the UK and two in the US, but he is more popular in other countries, particularly Norway and Brazil.
-His 1986 love song "The Lady in Red" reached number one in several countries.
+Christopher John Davison (born 15 October 1948), known professionally as Chris de Burgh (/də 'bɜːr/ də-BER), is an English singer-songwriter and musician born in Argentina.
+He started out as an art rock performer and progressed to writing more pop-oriented material.
+He has had several top 40 hit singles in the UK and two in the US.
+He is more popular in other countries, particularly Norway and Brazil.
+His 1975 "A Spaceman Came Travelling" became a popular Christmas song and his 1986 love song "The Lady in Red" reached number one in several countries.
 De Burgh has sold over 45 million albums worldwide.

 Early life

 De Burgh was born in Venado Tuerto, Argentina, to Colonel Charles John Davison, a British diplomat, and Maeve Emily (née de Burgh).
 His maternal grandfather was General Eric de Burgh, a British Army officer who had been Chief of the General Staff in India during the Second World War.
-He took his mother's maiden name, "de Burgh", as a stage name when he began performing, while his legal surname remains "Davison".
-His father had substantial farming interests, and Chris spent much of his early years in Malta, Nigeria and the Belgian Congo, as he, his mother and brother accompanied Colonel Davison on his diplomatic and engineering work.
+He took his mother's maiden name, "de Burgh", as a stage name when he began performing.
+His legal surname remained "Davison".
+His father had substantial farming interests and Chris spent much of his early years in Malta, Nigeria and the Belgian Congo, as he and his mother and brother accompanied Colonel Davison on his diplomatic and engineering work.

-The Davisons finally settled in Bargy Castle, County Wexford, Ireland, which was somewhat dilapidated at the time.
-It was a twelfth-century castle which Eric de Burgh bought in the 1960s.
-He converted it into a hotel, and young Chris sang for the guests there.
+The Davison family finally settled in Bargy Castle, County Wexford, Ireland, a dilapidated twelfth-century castle which his father had bought in the 1960s.
+It was converted into a hotel and a young Chris sang for the guests there.

-De Burgh attended Marlborough College in Wiltshire, England, where he was in the year below Nick Drake; de Burgh asked to join a jazz band Drake had formed with four schoolmates, the Perfumed Gardeners, but was rejected as his taste was "too poppy".
+De Burgh attended Marlborough College in Wiltshire, England, where he was in the year below Nick Drake.
+He wanted to join a jazz band that Drake had formed with four schoolmates, the Perfumed Gardeners, but was rejected because his musical tastes were considered "too poppy".
 De Burgh went on to study English and French at Trinity College Dublin.